pviswana/W251/homeworks/hw05/readme.md

 Homework 05

 ### What is TensorFlow?
 Which company is the leading contributor to TensorFlow?
+* TensorFlow is an end-to-end open source machine learning platform.
+Google is the leading contributor to TensorFlow

 ### What is TensorRT?
 How is it different from TensorFlow?
+* TensorRT is an SDK provided by NVIDIA for high performance deep learning inference.
+It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
+*

 ### What is ImageNet?
 How many images does it contain?
 How many classes?